JeyJoshua/JeyJoshua/README.md

 ## 🍗 About Me

-- 📚 I’m currently learning **Deep Learning and Neural Networks, Machine Learning, NoSQL, Advanced Database Management and Python for Data Analysis**.
-So watch out for upcoming projects publications !
+- 📚 I’m currently an Engineering student in Datascience & IA at ESILV, during my courses I have learned **Deep Learning, Neural Networks, Machine Learning, NoSQL, Advanced Database Management and Python for Data Analysis**.

 - :computer:👀 I’m looking for an **Internship of 4 or 5 months** in the DataScience or DataEngineering field, starting April 4th 2022.